U.S. flag

 By law, the Census Bureau is required to keep your answers confidential.
 All information to be collected is protected under the confidentiality provisions of Title 13 U.S.C.

-Who is conducting this survey?
-How will my responses be used?
+Who conducted this survey?
+How are my responses being used?

-The U.S. Census Bureau is the primary sponsor of the Panel.
-The U.S. Census Bureau is conducting this study under the authority of 13 U.S.C.
+The U.S. Census Bureau was the sponsor of the Panel.
+The U.S. Census Bureau conducted this study under the authority of 13 U.S.C.
 Sections 141, 182, and 193.
-Other federal agencies may contribute funding and sponsor surveys for the Census Household Panel.

-All information that you provide is used only to create accurate and relevant statistics about the nation’s people, places, and economy.
+All information that you provided is used only to create accurate, relevant statistics about the nation’s people, places, and economy.
 These statistics help inform officials and policymakers about communities and individuals across the United States.

 What is the legal authority for conducting this survey?